KimberlyDez/discord-guide/docs/index.md

 #### 5. Agree to CodingNomads Code of Conduct

-After clicking `Submit`, you'll find yourself in the `#entry` channel, which displays the servers code of conduct.
-Please read it carefully, before clicking the button to agree.
+After clicking `Submit`, you'll find yourself back in the `#entry` channel once again.
+This time, you'll be able to agree to the code of conduct by clicking the `Agree & Continue` button.

 ![Code of Conduct](https://raw.githubusercontent.com/CodingNomads/static/main/discord/discord-coc.png?raw=true)

 #### 6. Enter Your Real Name

-When you click the button, you'll be asked to enter your real name - this will automatically set your nickname for the server.
+When you click the button `Agree & Continue`, you'll be asked to enter your real name - this will automatically set your nickname for the server.
 Afterwards, you'll receive the private message below.
 You have now joined the CodingNomads Discord server, it's great to have you here!

 ** **